Aquietzero/nullspace/source/_posts/reading/deep-reinforcement-learning-in-action/2023-10-29-predicting-the-best-states-and-actions.md

 ## Building the network

-Generally, we want to use the Q function because it can tell us the value of taking an action in some state, so we can take the action that has the highest predicted value.
-But it would be rather wasteful to separately compute the Q values for every possible action given the state.
+Generally, we want to use the Q function because it can tell us the value of taking an action in some state, so we can take the action that has the highest predicted value. *But it would be rather wasteful to separately compute the Q values for every possible action given the state*.
 A much more efficient procedure presented by DeepMind is to instead recast the Q function as a vector-valued function, it will compute the Q values for all actions, given some state, and return the vector of all those Q values.
 The new version of the Q function is denoted as $Q_A(s)$.

 ![](/assets/images/2023-10-29-predicting-the-best-states-and-actions/q-function.png)